chrisdhalstead/horizon-security-server-management/README.md

 ### Preparing Security Server for Upgrade or Reinstallation

 If you need to upgrade your security server and are looking for the "Prepare for Upgrade or Reinstallation" button in the admin console - it is no longer there.
-Thankfully, the solution is just a matter of removing IPsec rules on both the Connection Server that is paired with it and the Security Server.
+Thankfully, the solution is just a matter of removing IPsec rules on both the Security Server and the Connection Server that it is paired with.

 1. Start > Control Panel > Windows Firewall